 - Focus on eating healthier fats.
 Staying away from bad fats and focusing on good fats can relieve the burden of a fatty liver and stop it from getting worse.
 It’s especially good to stay away from trans fats and to moderate the number of saturated fats one has in the diet.

 - Avoid sugars and processed foods.
 Eating too much sugar and junk food leads to weight gain, high cholesterol, obesity, and an increased risk of type 2 diabetes.
 All of these may be causes for or increase the risk of fatty liver.

 - Try liver-healing foods and herbs.
 In addition to staying on top of an impeccable diet, adding in foods and herbs known for boosting liver health and reversing damage can be a huge extra.
 This includes healthy leafy greens, mushrooms, and nuts.

 FIND LIVER-HEALING HERBS IN ONE OF OUR TOP FORMULAS

-Taking care of the liver is important and often overlooked.
-With that in mind, we designed our premier supplement LVR-RENEW with liver health in mind.
+Taking care of the liver is essential and often overlooked.
+With that in mind, we designed our premier supplement LVR-RENEW .

-- Dandelion Root – Aids liver’s natural detoxifying properties in studies
+- Dandelion Root – Aids the liver’s natural detoxifying properties in studies

 - Cracked Reishi Shell Spores – Shown to reduce risks of fatty liver disease